johndoe31415/x509sak/README.md

                         Number of days that the newly created CA will be valid for.
 Defaults to 365 days.
   -h alg, --hashfnc alg
-                        Hash function to use for signing.
+                        Hash function to use for signing the CA certificate.
                         Defaults to sha256.
   --serial serial       Serial number to use for root CA certificate.
                         Randomized by default.
   -f, --force           By default, the capath will not be overwritten if it